MapBBCode/mapbbcode/EMBEDDING.md

 });
 ```

-Dere `{L_WHATEVER}` are template variables that contain translated strings.
+Here `{L_WHATEVER}` are template variables that contain translated strings.
 Some engines would require to initialize these variables somewhere in code.
-Don't forget to screen `'` and `\`.
+Don't forget to screen `'` and `\` characters.

 The last property, `helpContents`, is an array of strings.
 It looks like `['line1', 'line2', ..., 'final line']`.
 It's up to you how this property is defined in a language file (preferably also as an array) and assigned to a template variable.

 ### Configuration

-Administrators should be able to configure a look of the library.
+Administrators should be able to configure the look of the map.
 There is 11 constructor options plus `editorWindow` mentioned above.
 They are better put into a main configuration table (e.g. `phpbb_config` for phpBB), since their names and number is constant, and all values are strings.
 Also this way you won't have to alter the database structure.
 All options should be prefixed with `mapbb_` to not clash with other parameters.

 All constructor options should be read in a page header.
 Most likely they already are, if you decided to keep them in the main configuration table.
-The library constructor would be changed to:
+The library constructor options would be changed to:

     layers: '{LAYERS}'.split(','),
     defaultZoom: {DEFAULT_ZOOM}+0,